aspose-font/Aspose.Font-Documentation/java/font-converter/eot/_index.md

 ---
-title: Convert EOT | .NET
+title: Convert EOT | Java
 linktitle: Convert EOT
 type: docs
 weight: 70
-url: /net/convert/eot
+url: /java/convert/eot
-keywords: convert eot to ttf, eot woff woff2
+keywords: convert eot to ttf java, eot woff woff2 java.
 description: Aspose has now in its family a solution that is aimed to convert different font formats.
 Here you will find examples of how to convert CFF format.
 ---